 Based in London, England, and Nashville, Tennessee, Jeni is also an accomplished seamstress and quilter.
-You can stay in her vintage Americana home in East Nashville where you can live amongst artifacts from her Appalachian childhood, play her instruments, and even sew on her 1930's Singer sewing machine.
+You can stay in her vintage Americana home in East Nashville where you can live amongst artifacts from her Appalachian childhood and play her instruments.

 In every song, Jeni’s “true sense of place shines through – old as the hills, but brand new at the same time.”
 (Lee Smith)

 Post a Comment

 Thank you for your comment!
 The lovely moderator will attend to it gently and promptly.